Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 Application & Enrollment

-Our Application & Enrollment teams released all changes needed to be ready for the MFA Launch happening next quarter!
+The FACTS Application & Enrollment teams released all changes needed to be ready for the multi-factor authentication (MFA) launch scheduled for Q3 2025.

-We’re introducing Inquiry Triggers to Email Series Manager, enabling you to automatically send nurturing emails to parents who submit an inquiry.
+FACTS is introducing Inquiry Triggers to Email Series Manager in Application & Enrollment, enabling school administrators to automatically send nurturing emails to parents who submit an inquiry.
 This enhancement also includes an opt-out option for marketing emails, giving families greater control over the communications they receive.

 New Look and Experience for Inquiry & Application: